Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25049/README.md

 Mr. Sibi's Guidance During SIH Confusion
 Date: September 14th, 2025

 September 14th was chaotic for multiple reasons, but one of the most stressful moments was dealing with our Smart India Hackathon problem statement crisis.
 SIH—Smart India Hackathon—is this huge hackathon conducted by the Indian Government where student teams solve real problems submitted by big companies and government organizations.
 It's a big deal, and our team "Hustle Squad" had already finalized our problem statement weeks ago.
 We thought we were all set.
 But then Mr. Sibi, our mentor, told us we needed to change it at the last minute, and I panicked.
-Looking back now, I'm incredibly grateful for her guidance during those stressful hours, because he helped us find a much better problem that actually made sense for first-year students.
+Looking back now, I'm incredibly grateful for his guidance during those stressful hours, because he helped us find a much better problem that actually made sense for first-year students.

 Let me give some context about our team first.
 Team Hustle Squad consisted of six members: me (S. Ashvinsai) as team leader, Mahilesh P, Vishaak K.K., S. Shivani Sree, Adhi Arunasalam A, and B. Sanjai.
 We're all first-year B.Tech Cyber Security students, which means our technical knowledge is limited to what we learned in school and the few months of college so far.
 We're eager and motivated, but we're also realistic about our capabilities.